Guide to Responsive Images with Bootstrap

-Recently more and more people are using smaller devices, like smartphones or tabs, to browse the internet.
-Previously, developers were required to design separate apps for mobile devices.
-Bootstrap image responsive web development was triggered by the popularity of mobile devices and the ability to write single applications for various devices.
+More and more people are using smaller devices like smartphones and tablets to browse the internet.
+In the past, you had to design separate apps for mobile devices.
+Bootstrap’s responsive web development emerged to help you create a single application that works across multiple devices.

 What is Bootstrap?

-Bootstrap allows web developers to build websites faster, because they don’t need to worry about basic commands and functions.
-It consists of HTML, CSS, and JS-based scripts for various web design-related functions and components.
+When you use Bootstrap, you don’t have to worry about the basic commands and functions from scratch.
+It includes HTML, CSS, and JS-based scripts for various web design-related functions and components, making your job much easier.

 What makes a Bootstrap image responsive?